Writing Center Fellows

 - analyze the strengths and weaknesses of the writing sample you are submitting for consideration, elaborate why you have chosen it, and reflect on what parts of it you might continue to revise.

-- draw on concrete experiences to devise your own analogy for what you think being a Writing Center Fellow is or would be like (feel free to be creative here!).
+- draw on concrete experiences using the Writing Center and/or doing similar work to devise your own analogy for what you think being a Writing Center Fellow is or would be like (feel free to be creative here!).

-Application review and interviews take place each year during March and April.
+Application review and interviews take place each year during February, March, and April.
 Hiring decisions are typically made in early May.
-In past years, the large pool of candidates has made the hiring process competitive.
 We’re grateful for your enthusiasm!

 Questions?
 Contact Gen Creedon at email@example.com.